Prince Hot 100 List - May '11

 Maggie Leavell was able to use some of these improvements last month at the DecoTurf Championships and the USA Drug Spring Classic Open.
-The 5-foot-6 recruit collected an 8-1 record during the month of April and jumped over 70 spots on the college recruiting list for the Class of 2012.
+The 5-foot-6 recruit collected an 8-1 record during the month of April and jumped over 70 spots on the Class Rankings List for the Class of 2012.

 Leavell highlighted a particular moment at the DecoTurf National Championships that showed off all her recent work - a match against four-star junior Madison Cook.
 Leavell lost a narrow first set, but won the second.
 "The tie-breaker was really close, but I played some key points really well and was able to close out the match," she said.

 In addition to her success in tennis, Leavell is a member of several honor societies, and has been awarded for her numerous community service hours.
 She is active in her church youth group and often participates in mission trips, both local and abroad.

 "Maggie is more than a good athlete, tennis player or student," Janet Leavell said.
 "Ask anyone that knows her - she is a quality person, full of character and integrity."